AlvarezIglesias/EasySDL2/README.md

 This repo is still in active development as it is lacking some basic features, but it is functional and al contributions are welcome if they follow the same newbie aproach.

+Some components, such as textures, are managed through smart pointers, so c++11 is required.

 ## How to use
 ### Windows and Visual studio
 In your project, open nugget package manger and install SDL2 and SDL_image.